muratk3n/thirdwave/en/README.md

 Out[1]: 872.9
 ```

-This is USD available for 2018 in bil.
-It can change obviously,
+Not bad..
+It can change obviously, export-dependency is just another
-export-dependency is just another dependency.
+dependency.

 ---